qri-io/website/content/blog/introducing_qri.md

 I’m delighted to introduce a project a few others and I have been working on for the last few years.
 It's called Qri (pronounced "query".
 I know, I’m sorry).
 Qri is about data.
 Instead of telling you about a bunch of software, I’d like to tell you the story behind why Qri exists.

+Two-ish years ago I came across an article in the *Washington Post* about a group of volunteers getting together for an event at the University of Toronto.
+My reasons for going were transparent: I was putting together a startup, and hoping to do some user interviews, maybe attract some attention in the process.
+This plan died the moment I heard what we were there to do:

 **Build a crowdsourced archive of the United States Environmental Protection Agency**